Techtonica/curriculum/react-js/react-part-2.md

       message: 'new message'
     });
     ```
-- The important thing to remember about setState is that is causes the component to re-render.
-Well, in introduction to React, we have learnt that React follows a special path called the React cycle.
-So, when state is updated using setState, React goes into the **React cycle** and then the changes are compared from the previous **React virtual DOM element**, changes are done accordingly and those changes are reflected in the UI.
+- The important thing to remember about `setState` is that is causes the component to re-render.
+Well, in introduction to React, we have learnt that React follows a special path called the **React cycle**.
+So, when state is updated using `setState`, React goes into the **React cycle** and then the changes are compared from the previous **React virtual DOM element**, changes are done accordingly and those changes are reflected in the UI.

-**Now let us understand the use of state with an example.
+Now let us understand the use of state with an example.
 We will create an increment/decrement counter which includes click functionality and displaying that value.
 When we click on the increment button, 1 is added to the value and decrement button will subtract the value by 1.
-Initially the value will be 0.**
+Initially the value will be 0.

 1. To create a counter, we will need a value which will change dynamically on click of increment/decrement button.
 Therefore we need to maintain a number inside state.
 Let us call that number as _value_.
 So we will define the state as -